 For more information on ANB, click here.

-The Polders of Kruibeke lie within the territory of Gemeente Kruibeke.
-This municipality born of the merger between Kruibeke, Bazel and Rupelmonde is situated in the Waasland in the northeast of the Province of East Flanders.
+The Polders of Kruibeke lie within the territory of Kruibeke.
+This municipality born of the merger between Kruibeke, Bazel and Rupelmonde is situated in the Waasland in the northeast of the Province of East Flanders in Belgium.
 Due to its unique location on the banks of the Scheldt, the municipality is also involved in the Scheldt Land tourist region.

 For more information on Kruibeke, click here.